felicksLindgren/cupra-tibber/README.md

 ---

-Each `curl` command is essential for securely automating the data flow between your Cupra vehicle, Tibber, and GitHub Actions.
+Each `curl` command is very essential for securely automating the data flow between your Cupra vehicle, Tibber, and GitHub Actions.

 ## Obtaining a Refresh Token